Azam-Khan2/Number-Guessing-Game/README.md

 # Number-Guessing-Game
-A game where you have to guess the random secret number
+A game where you have to guess the random secret number.